-Even if global livestock and dairy farming achieve carbon, or climate, neutrality in the coming decades, global authorities have acknowledged there is not enough arable land available globally to meet the sheer scale of demand.21 Livestock currently provides just 18 per cent of all calories consumed globally, yet existing agriculture already uses almost one half of the earth's habitable surface, of which 75 this figure attributed to enteric methane emissions produced during the digestion process of ruminant livestock.18 ii For the purposes of this document, 'emissions' refers to greenhouse gas emissions, unless specified as a particular gas (methane, carbon dioxide, etc.).
+Even if global livestock and dairy farming achieve carbon, or climate, neutrality in the coming decades, global authorities have acknowledged there is not enough arable land available globally to meet the sheer scale of demand.21 Livestock currently provides just 18 per cent of all calories consumed globally, yet existing agriculture already uses almost one half of the earth's habitable surface, of which 75 ii For the purposes of this document, 'emissions' refers to greenhouse gas emissions, unless specified as a particular gas (methane, carbon dioxide, etc.).

-per cent is used for livestock grazing and feed production.22
+per cent is used for livestock grazing and feed production. $^{\mbox{\scriptsize 22}}$